s-vaitla1/MultivalueDictionary/README.md

 # MultivalueDictionary

 To run this program, clone the repository.\
-After cloning, go to the folder in terminal and enter **python3 main.py** to run the program.\
+After cloning, go to the main folder in terminal and enter **python3 main.py** to run the program.\
 To exit the program, enter **EXIT** command